 The Python matplotlib histogram looks similar to the pyplot bar chart.
-However, the data will equally distribute into bins.
-Each bin represents data intervals, and the matplotlib histogram shows the comparison of the frequency of numeric data against the bins.
+However, the data will be equally distributed into bins.
+Each bin represents data intervals, and the histogram compares the frequency of numeric data against the bins.

-In Python, you can use the Matplotlib library to plot histogram with the help of pyplot hist function.
-The hist syntax to draw matplotlib pyplot histogram in Python is
+In Python, you can use the Matplotlib library to plot histograms with the help of the pyplot hist function.
+The hist syntax to draw a histogram is

 matplotlib.pyplot.pie(x, bins)